Code-Institute-Submissions/kayak-club/README.md

 4. To clone the repository using HTTPS, copy the link.
 5. Create new repository or open the location where you want to clone chosen directory.
 6. Use terminal to type __git clone__, and then paste the URL copied in Step 4.
 7. Press Enter.
-Your local clone will be created.
+The local clone will be created.
 ![Local Clone](/assets/images/git-clone.png)
 ## __Credits__
 ### __Code__